Uranium Dioxide SDS

 • Untrained personnel should not touch damaged containers or spilled material.

-• Small spills may be cleaned up using a HEPA filtered vacuum cleaner.
+• Small spills may be cleaned up using a HEPA-filtered vacuum cleaner.

 • Stay upwind; keep unnecessary people away.